-- Subjectively, it aims to impart wisdom, understanding, discernment, and knowledge, 2-3, 5-7. - Revelation in Proverbs especially intends to produce the "fear of the LORD" that is, "the knowledge of God" that comes to the person who receives it with faith and obedience, 5.
+- Subjectively, it aims to impart wisdom, understanding, discernment, and knowledge, 2-3, 5-7. - Especially, revelation in Proverbs intends to produce the "fear of the LORD" that is, "the knowledge of God" that comes to the person who receives it with faith and obedience, 5.